 Hemerdon House is located between the villages of Hemerdon and Sparkwell in the South Hams area of Devon.
 Plymouth is approximately 7 miles away, along the A38, and Exeter about 40 miles.

-SatNav instructions may be misleading at the very last stage of the journey.
+SatNav instructions are variable and may be misleading at the very last stage of the journey.
 Please check the website for accurate directions.